fabioschaffer/TestTask/README.md

-Console Appication para entendimento do conceito de Task no C#.
+Console Application para entendimento do conceito de Task no C#.